grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-authentication-for-data-source-plugins.md

 Once you have encrypted the secure configuration, it can no longer be accessed from the browser.
 The only way to access secrets after they've been saved is by using the [_data source proxy_](#authenticate-using-the-data-source-proxy).

-### Add secret configuration to your data source plugin
+### Add secrets configuration to your data source plugin

 To demonstrate how you can add secrets to a data source plugin, let's add support for configuring an API key.